 The Chelsea manager believes the Spain international is showing more confidence but claims he is not responsible for the striker's recent run in front of goal

-The Spaniard netted Chelsea's second goal during its 3-1 win over Monterrey in the FIFA Club World Cup semifinals on Thursday, which brings his tally to five goals in his last three matches.
+The Spaniard netted Chelsea's second during their 3-1 win over Monterrey in the Club World Cup semi-final on Thursday, which brings his tally to five goals in his last three matches.

-Before Benitez's appointment last month, Torres had netted just six goals in 18 starts under Roberto Di Matteo this season, but the current Chelsea boss, who also coached Torres at Liverpool, is adamant his arrival at Stamford Bridge has not aided the striker.
+Before Benitez's appointment last month, Torres had netted just six goals in 18 starts under Roberto Di Matteo this season, but the current Chelsea boss is adamant his arrival at Stamford Bridge has not aided the striker.

 "I think that the whole team did well [against Monterrey], Fernando is a part of the team, he did well too, he could have done even better in a couple of occasions, but a good performance for him and the team," Benitez told reporters.